Is your tongue writing checks that your body can’t cash?

 You may not have allowed yourself to become physically hungry in a while, but eating to satisfy bodily hunger is the way God designed you.

-Pause whenever you have the desire to eat.
-Place your hands on your stomach to tune in and ask, “Is my body hungry?”
+If you have eaten a good meal and are tempted to return for seconds, then place your hands on your stomach to tune in and ask, “Is my body hungry?”
 If the signal is coming from your tongue or your emotions (thoughts), then they are trying to write checks that your body can’t cash!
-You should not eat yet, otherwise you’ll have an overdraft.
+You should not eat yet, otherwise, you’ll have an overdraft.

 Do the following instead: